Faith Formation a.k.a. Religious Education or CCD

 Please Pray for those who received Sacraments this Spring!

-Preschool and Kindergarten meet during the 11:00 am Mass on Sundays.
+During the 11:00 am Mass on Sundays.
 This is open all 4 – 5 years old children of the parish.
-This is structured program using the Loyola’s Christ our Life series.
-They will be engaged in song, activities, prayer time and active learning.
+This is structured program using the Loyola’s Christ our Life They will be engaged in song, activities, prayer time and active learning.
+Through learning of the goodness of God, and the love of Jesus, the children respond to God in friendship and prayer.
+View an overview of the entire year http://www.loyolapress.com/~/media/Microsites/col2016/correlations/ChristOurLife2016-school-ScSeq-gr1.ashx

 Grades 3-5 have two options at 4:30-6:00pm or the 6:30-8:00pm on WED.